Institutional Philanthropy Spectrum

 The IPS serves as a framework to build systematic knowledge about the field of institutional philanthropy.
 It aims to help capture the diverse and evolving nature of the sector as well as allowing the user to visualise, explain and possibly foresee practices and actions based on relations between different elements identified in the spectrum.
 The Spectrum examines the five aspects − financial resources, use of assets, governance, practices/behaviours, and relevance − in detailed clusters to identify the unique features and practices of each institutional philanthropy actor.
 In short, the tool enables users to picture where they fit within the five variables and collectively across the spectrum.

-focuses on the origin and types of financial resources (endowment, self-generated and other income) and the size of these resources.
+Focuses on the origin and types of financial resources (endowment, self-generated and other income) and the size of these resources.

-focuses on the role of the organisation from its own viewpoint and perspective, i.e. its position and what it does in society; and its function, i.e. the purpose for which it is designed and exists.
+Focuses on the areas of expertise/competence of institutional philanthropy and on the role of the organisation from its own viewpoint and perspective, i.e. its position and what it does in society; and its function, i.e. the purpose for which it is designed and exists.